20 Fingers: 1994–1995: On the Attack and More and "Lick It"

 20 Fingers released their debut studio album On the Attack and More in Poland and Germany.
 All eleven songs on this album were recorded with Gillette on guest vocals, except one song, the second single called "Lick It", which featured vocals of singer Roula.
 Their second single was another success in Europe and in clubs all around the world, which reached number 48 on the same chart.

 In many other selected countries such as Brazil, Canada, Scandinavia, Australia, Japan, Portugal, Chile, South Korea or the U.S., the album has been released as Gillette's solo debut album with a similar front cover art, retitled On the Attack, the same eleven song track list with Gillette and excluding the eleventh song "Lick It".
 The duo scored another hit with their third and fourth singles "Mr. Personality" and "You're a Dog" with moderate success respectively, both with Gillette on featured vocals.
 In Germany and Poland, the two latter mentioned single releases were still credited under "20 Fingers feat.
 Gillette", while in the other countries as "Gillette".
 20 Fingers also produced Max-A-Million's debut album Take Your Time.

 In 1995, the group released their second self-titled studio album, 20 Fingers worldwide (or retitled simply as L'Album in France), which unlike the first album had the peculiarity of featuring different vocalists for almost every song.
 Next to all new original material, this album also consisted of three previously released 20 Fingers singles ("Short Dick Man", "Lick It", a remix of "Mr. Personality" called "Ugly") and two previously released Max-A-Million-produced singles "Take Your Time" and "Fat Boy".
 Other songs from their album were released as singles, credited only under the name of the featured vocalist, such as Nerada's "Position #9", Dania's "She Won't Know", Rochelle's "Praying for an Angel" and "Holding on to Love" or A' Lisa B's "I'm in Love".

 The fact that all previous 20 Fingers singles, whether in their original or remixed form, are included on this album, it has been sometimes considered a compilation album and has been released under the title The Best of 20 Fingers in Asia.
-Their fifth single "Sex Machine" featuring singer Katrina (Roxanne Dawn) as well as Camille Alvey was released in 1995, which was another club hit but did not sell as well as its predecessors.
+Their fifth single "Sex Machine" featuring singer Katrina (Roxanne Dawn), and (Camille Alvey) was released in 1995, which was another club hit but did not sell as well as its predecessors.

 Max-A-Million's follow up third and fourth singles "Sexual Healing" and "Everybody's Groovin'" were also produced by 20 Fingers.